Built on their brand new Ampere architecture, NVIDIA’s popular RTX 3000 series is finally here and appears to have already exceeded expectations.

 EVGA’s ICX technology has been its signature since the GTX 10 series and has been improved with each iteration.
 The three fans are able to automatically and individually adjust their RPM based on those ICX sensors and thus have more precise control over the heat.

-Another essential part of EVGA’s cooling solution is the large bronze block that covers both the memory and the GPU to provide simpler heat dissipation.
+Another essential part of EVGA’s cooling solution is the large copper block that covers both the memory and the GPU to provide efficient heat dissipation.

 Like most third-party RTX 3080 cards, this one will also occupy three slots in your case.
-If you’re worried about potential sagging issues, EVGA was kind enough to provide us with a support bracket to prevent those problems.
+If you’re concerned about potential sagging issues, EVGA was kind enough to provide us with a support bracket to prevent those difficulties.

 It also has three 8-pin power connectors, which give this card a power limit of 420W.
 This is good news for any would-be overclockers.